ChackDan/PStemp/Remove-AzureRmServiceFabricNodeType.md

 PS c:> Remove-AzureRmServiceFabricNodeType -ResourceGroupName myResourceGroup -ClusterName myCluster -NodeTypeName n1
 ```

-This command will remove node type n1 from the cluster
+This command will remove node type n1 from the cluster.

 ## PARAMETERS